Learning general and distinctive 3D local deep descriptors for point cloud registration: Experiments

 \subsection{Ablation study}

-We investigate the distinctiveness ability of GeDi by reducing the number of sampled points in the 3DMatch dataset \cite{Ao2021}.
-Tab.~\ref{tab:ablation_sampling_3dm} reports and compares GeDi's FMR scores to those of the other descriptors when the number of sampled points is reduced from 5000 to 250.
-We can observe that GeDi maintains a high level of distinctiveness, even when as little as 250 points are sampled.
-Based on the formulation of FMR (Eq.~\ref{eq:fmr}), this experiment shows us that if we randomly pick 250 points, 97.3\% of them on average are mutual nearest neighbour descriptors of corresponding points.
-Therefore, the likelihood that RANSAC will successfully register two point clouds of this test set is rather high.
-GeDi outperforms the most recent local deep descriptor SpinNet by .9\% on average, especially by 3\% on the experiment where 250 points are sampled.
-Interestingly, we also outperform by 2.8\% on average the result of D3Feat-pred, albeit its dedicated module to detect reliable keypoints.
+Tab.~\ref{tab:ablation_sampling_3dm} compares GeDi to other descriptors by reducing the number of sampled points from 5000 to 250.
+The results of the other methods are taken from \cite{Ao2021}.
+GeDi outperforms SpinNet by .9\% on average, and by 3\% when 250 points are sampled.
+According to the FMR formulation, we can observe that if we randomly pick 250 points, 97.3\% of them on average are mutually-nearest neighbours in the descriptor space and close to each other in the metric space.
+Therefore, the likelihood that RANSAC would successfully register two point clouds of this test set is rather high.

-We analyse the key implementation settings of GeDi by ablating different modules.
-We use a subset of 3DMatch's training set, and define our own training and validation sets.
+Next, we analyse a selection of GeDi configurations by using a subset of 3DMatch's training data.
 We use \emph{7-scenes-chess} and \emph{7-scenes-fire} for training, and \emph{7-scenes-office} and \emph{7-scenes-pumpkin} for validation.
-The number of point cloud pairs are 2492 for training and 1640 for validation.
-In validation, we randomly sample 5K points for each point cloud pair, resulting in 8.2M descriptor evaluated in this ablation study.
-We train with the same parameters described in Sec.~\ref{sec:parameters}.
+There are 2492 point cloud pairs for training and 1640 for validation.
+In validation, we randomly sample 5K points per point cloud pair, for a total of 8.2M descriptors.
+We train with the same parameters that are described in Sec.~\ref{sec:parameters}.
+Tab.~\ref{tab:abl_study} reports the results on all our experimental configurations.
+The last row is the configuration we used throughout all our previous experiments.